polar-app/polar-app/notes/TYPESCRIPT.md

   the local filesystem.
 I might need to use a combination of webpack and typescript.
 Webpack for my 'apps' and JS for everything else.

+- test if module loading and __dirname works if loading from the local FS.

+    - it DOES but the relative directory is the loader dir..
+NOT the file where the script was loaded.

 - TODO what prompted this migration...
 OH!! the issue of web components.
 If I'm still using webpack that might break our migration.
 THAT and type safety of course.